VincentChoi33/Hello-World/README.md

 ## Step 1
 ### Create a Repository

-after you guys log-in there is plus mark upper right of the site.
+after you guys log-in, there is a plus mark upper right of the site.

 fill the blanks on your own and check initialize this repository with a README box then click a Create repository!